-First of all a review is given related to forty years of assessment of communication systems (as presented at the 40th anniversary of the Institute of Acoustics, IOA) IOA-Forty-years-keynote .
+First of all a review is given related to forty years of assessment of speech communication systems (as presented at the 40th anniversary of the Institute of Acoustics, IOA) IOA-Forty-years-keynote .

-A main topic of this site is concerns the objective assessment of communication channels as well as auditoria by the STI (Speech Transmission Index), see pages 1 & 2.
+A main topic of this site concerns the objective assessment of communication channels as well as auditoria by the STI (Speech Transmission Index), see pages 1 & 2.